Film: Koirankynnen leikkaaja [trans. “Dog Nai Clipper”]

 Running Time: 105 minutes

 The first scene opens with a bright young soldier departing his fiancée on an army truck to fight the Soviets in the Continuation War.
-The young soldier and his squad wanders through the forests hunting the Reds until they scatter upon impeding artillery barrages.
+The young soldier and his squad wanders through the forests hunting the Reds until they scatter upon impending artillery barrages.
 Once under fire by Soviet troops, the Finns take cover.
 In a true cowboy fashion, the soldier walks his way forward blazing his PPD submachine gun toward the Soviet line.
 A sniper, armed with a Mosin Nagant M1891/30 rifle equipped with a PU scope, sights him and peers down the crosshair.
 The bold soldier swaggers to the ground, and another Finn witnessing the shot rushes in to rescue his downed while sustaining a few bullet wounds himself.

-Later at the hospital, the hero who rescued his comrade is reunited with his children and his wlfe.
+Later at the hospital, the hero who rescued his comrade is reunited with his children and his wife.
 The downed soldier, back on his feet again, sitting on a bench in a garden, with head wrapped, is approached by a doctor lifting the burden of marriage off his shoulders, in which the news was followed by an infantile crackle.
 The head-shot renders the bright young soldier reduced to a man-child.

 Mertsi Arhippa Vepsäläinen (Peter Franzén) did not escape from the war unscathed.
-By day, he would daydreams about dogs; by night, post-traumatic flashbacks haunts him.
+By day, he would daydream about dogs; by night, post-traumatic flashbacks haunts him.
 His memories seem to be mostly intact, albeit scrambled, receptive processing seems to be fine; however his expressive behaviours left him looking like a retard; and he functions like a child, spending his life as a vagabond, unable to hold down a job.
 Mertsi finds employment as an assistant of a carpenter, Ville Kuosmanen (Ahti Kuoppala).
 While on the job, Ville regales about his spitzy gundog named Sakke back home in Kainuu.
 However, contrary to what the masculine name suggests, the sorely missed canine companion is actually a bitch.

 “Females are best for hunting.
 I wonder how she knows when we are about to go hunting.
 A couple of days before the season she eats her stomach full – then she stops eating altogether.
 She hunts better on a light stomach.
 I wonder how she knows.